-We also provide lunchtime and break time club and social space for our students when they need it and encourage Key Stage 3 vulnerable students to access this.
+We provide a lunchtime and break time club within a safe social space where vulnerable students can access the support they need to feel confident as they learn to develop their social skills.
 There is a lunchtime homework club run by a specialist TA which operates outside of our department and one that is in our department but by invitation only.